ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterRecords/course.md

 # Chapter 9 : Records

-<dialog character="pilot">Thanks for the coordinates captain but I'm not sure I understand which value corresponds to which coordinate.
-You mean x,y,z ?
+<dialog character="pilot">Thanks for the coordinates, Captain, but I'm not sure I understand which value corresponds to which coordinate.
+You mean x, y, z?
 You may want to be more explicit.</dialog>

 Records are like tuples but with named parameters.
 In other words, they hold a set of key/data pairs.
 To instantiate a record, you must first declare its type as follows :